rca(1) General Commands Manual rca(1)

 but operation continues.
 (Startup: disabled)

-All of the listed commands will print a confirmation message, but
+All of the above commands will print a confirmation message, but

 to avoid confusion, that message will only print if the command is